Alimentation et allaitement tout comprendre !

 During pregnancy , the woman will accumulate energy through her diet.

 You still need to provide energy daily to avoid being deficient.
-A breastfeeding woman should consume around 500kcal more per day than a normal woman.
+A breastfeeding woman should consume about 500kcal more per day than a normal woman.
 It is also common to have cravings during pregnancy, so it is recommended to treat yourself with healthy and energetic snacks.

 MACRONUTRIENTS